 Beans – Red Kidney Beans, Pinto Beans, Black Beans, Borlotti Beans, Cannellini Beans.
 Perfect for salads, chillies, casseroles, curries, soups etc..

-Edaname – immature soybeans in the pod.
-Simply steamed they are a great as a snack or side dish.
+Edamame – immature soybeans in the pod.
+Simply steamed they are great as a snack or side dish.

-Grains are another staple of the flexitarian diet.
-They are a source of vegetable proteins and nutrients with similar benefits than grains & pulses.
+Grains are another staple of a flexitarian pantry.
+They are a source of vegetable proteins and nutrients with similar benefits to grains & pulses.